Drexel University School of Education

 Dr. Angel O.Y.
 Cheng, originally from Hong Kong residing in Kuwait, holds a Ph.D. in Comparative and International Education and an M.Ed.
 Globalization and Educational Change with a concentration in International Development in Education from Lehigh University, where she also served at the Office of International Affairs and the Office of Diversity, Equity, and Inclusion.
 Her research interests include conducting in-depth qualitative research on comparing and contrasting the policies and practices of international organizations on influencing internationalization of higher education at the global and institutional levels as well as global citizenship education at the individual level through the lenses of post-colonialism and neo-institutionalism.
 Prior to Lehigh University, Dr. Cheng has worked with the University of Southern California - Globalization Office and an International Baccalaureate school in Hong Kong as well as with an international non-governmental organization in New York City.
 She also has completed educational projects in Cambodia, Germany, and Indonesia.
 Dr. Cheng is now serving on the editorial board of Journal of Comparative and International Higher Education and will be working with Dr .Rebecca Clothey at Drexel University.

-Initial applications should be made to a specific faculty member or members in the School of Education.
-In order to help identify an appropriate faculty member, please refer to the Faculty page of the School of Education website.
+Faculty page of the School of Education website.
 The faculty member will determine if there is a match with the applicant and his or her area of interest.
 A letter of support from this faculty member is a required part of the final application.

 Final applications should include: